axelboberg/bridge-plugin-cron/README.md

 Play it like any other item.

 ### Disable a trigger
-Simply stop it in the rundown.
+Stop it like any other item.

 ## FAQ